religiosa1/react-solid-flow/README.md

 not updated, and onError callback is not called.
 Any other reason will result in erorred resource state.

-Resource won't be refetched untill deps change again.
+Resource won't be refetched until deps change again.

 ##### useResourceOptions